Management 4930 - Selected Topics in Management » Fall 2019 » Quiz 4

 According to some experts, American businesspeople are at a competitive disadvantage when they're prohibited from _____ foreign officials or businesspeople.

-A. moving in with
+A. being friendly with

 B. exporting to and importing from